Panfilo Lacson: Personal life

-Lacson is married to Alice de Perio and he had 4 children including his son Panfilo "Pampi" Lacson Jr., who has a son with actress and former wife Jodi Sta.
-Maria, and a daughter with partner Iwa Moto.
+Lacson is married to Alice de Perio, and he has four children, including his son Panfilo "Pampi" Lacson Jr., who has a son with actress and former wife Jodi Sta.
+Maria, and a daughter with model Iwa Moto.
+Lacson resides in Ayala Alabang, Muntinlupa.

-His success story in law enforcement inspired a movie titled "Ping Lacson: Super Cop" in 2000.
+His law enforcement career inspired two action films: Task Force Habagat (1993) and Ping Lacson: Super Cop (2000).
 He was portrayed by action star Rudy Fernandez.

-Another film, "10,000 Hours" in 2013, was based on Lacson's flight in 2010.
+Another film, 10,000 Hours (2013), was based on Lacson's flight in 2010.
 It starred Robin Padilla, who was elected senator in 2022.